awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 Using Run Command and the `AWS-RunPowerShell` document, you can run any command or script on a managed node as if you were logged on locally\.
 You can issue commands or enter a path to a local script to run the command\.

 **Note**
-For information about rebooting managed nodes when using Run Command to call scripts, see [Rebooting managed nodes from scripts](send-commands-reboot.md)\.
+For information about rebooting managed nodes when using Run Command to call scripts, see [Handling reboots when running commands](send-commands-reboot.md)\.

 **View the description and available parameters**